-1. Goddess Shailputri- Shailputri is the first holy incarnation of Goddess mother Durga, who embellishes a Trishul and a lotus in her hand.
+1. Goddess Shailputri- Shailputri is the first holy incarnation of Goddess mother Durga, who embellishes a Trishul and a lotus in her hand in this avatar.
 She was born to the King of mountains ‘Himalya’, after which she is named Shailputri.

-Shailputri is worshiped on the day one of Navratri.
+Shailputri avatar of Maa Durga is worshiped on the day one of Navratri.
 Due to her worship, the devotees are believed to be always full of wealth and grain.
-She is offered with pure desi ghee on the first day.
+This avatar of Durga mata is offered with pure desi ghee on the first day.

 2. Goddess Bramhachaarini- Bramhachaarini is the second holy incarnation of Goddess Durga.
 This religious goddess is an image of retribution, renunciation and respectability.

 This form of Goddess Maa Durga is believed to provide eternal success to the devotees and seekers.
 Her worship awakens the spirit of tenacity, renunciation, disinterest, virtue and self-control.
-She is offered a bhog of sugar and fruits on the day.
+This avatar of Maa Durga is offered a bhog of sugar and fruits on the day.

 3. Goddess Chandraghanta- Chandraghanta is the third holy incarnation of Goddess mother Durga who is a furious, 10 equipped with anger in her veins.